caiks/TBOT01/README.md

 average: 791.708
 sqrt(variance): 638.188
 ```
-In this highly significant run the average journey time has decreased to 3 minutes and 18 seconds, which is the quickest of all of these tests of the actor node.
+This run is significantly differenct from the mode 3 run with *model* 28.
+The average journey time has decreased to 3 minutes and 18 seconds, which is the quickest of all of these tests of the actor node.
 Comparison of the mode 3 dataset `data010` and the mode 5 dataset `data015` shows that the time spent in the single exit rooms has reduced by 4%.
 Note that this is the case in spite of the fact that *model* 28 was *conditioned* on the old definition of the `location` label.

 Lastly we re-run *model* 27 in mode 5,
 ```